 About Sera Monastery

 The Sera Monastery is the representative monastery of the Gelugpa of the Tibetan Buddhism.
-It lies on the southern slope of the Sera woze Mountain in the northern suburbs of Lhasa.
-The monastery was built by Shakya Yeshi, one of the disciples of Tsongkhapa who was the founder of Gelugpa of the Tibet Buddhism in 1419.
+It lies on the southern slope of the Sera Woze Mountain.
+Northern suburbs of Lhasa.
+The monastery was built by Shakya Yeshi.
+He is one of the main disciples of Tsongkhapa. was the founder of Gelugpa school of the Tibetan Buddhism.
 It is one of the six main monasteries of the Gelugpa sect of the Tibetan Buddhism.
-As one of the three main monasteries of Lhasa. by name itslef, Some people believe it means “hailstone”, while others believe it means “raspberry”, the full name of the monastery is “Sera Thekchen-ling Monastery”. it is here that the monks “famous daily debates” take place.
+As one of the three main monasteries of Lhasa. by the name itself, Some people believe it means “hailstone”, while others believe it means “raspberry”, the full name of the monastery is “Sera Thekchen-Ling Monastery”. it is here that the monks “famous daily debates” take place.

 Open Hours: 9:00-16:00

 The full name of Sera Monastery is “Sera Thekchen-Ling Monastery”.
 There are two legends about the origin of the name.
 One is that it was hailing when the monastery built its basement, hailstone pronounces “sera” in the Tibetan language, so when the monastery was built, it was named “Sera Monastery”; another legend is that the monastery was surrounded by a grove of rose trees, and rose also pronounces “sera” in the Tibetan language, so Sera Monastery means “the rose monastery” in Tibetan language.